canjs/can-symbol/README.md

 # can-symbol

-A symbol polyfill that also includes additional well known symbols used to detail how to operate on different objects.
+A symbol polyfill that also includes additional CanJS-specific symbols, used to detail how to operate on different objects.

-The following are the additional well-known symbols:
+The following are the additional registered CanJS symbols:

 - `can.apply(context, args)` - How to call this value as a function
-- `can.getKeyDependencies(key)->?` - Returns observable dependencies for the observable key, null if there are none.
+- `can.getKeyDependencies(key)->{}` - Returns observable dependencies for the observable key, null if there are none.
 - `can.getKeyDescriptor(key)->{}` - Returns data describing this key's behavior.
-(PENDING)
 - `can.getKeyValue(key)->*` - Returns the value at key.
 - `can.getOwnEnumerableKeys()->Array|Iterator` - Returns enumerable keys directly on object.
 - `can.getOwnKeyDescriptor(key)->{}` - Returns data describing this key's behavior directly on object.
 - `can.getOwnKeys()->Array|Iterator` - Returns all keys directly on object.
 - `can.getValue()->*` - Returns the internal value of the object.
-- `can.getValueDependencies()->?` - Returns observable dependencies for the observable value, null if there are none.
+- `can.getValueDependencies()->{}` - Returns observable dependencies for the observable value, null if there are none.
 - `can.getValueDescriptor()->{}` - Returns data describing this values behavior.